pshoukry/udacity-ml-nanodegree-capstone/report/report.md

 **Churn**: String - Whether the customer churned or not (Yes, No)

 ### Exploratory Visualization
-The following plot shows the churn distribution in the data set and since the data is unbalanced we will choose F1 score as our metric.
+The following plot shows the churn distribution in the data set and since the data is unbalanced we will choose F-beta score as our metric.
 ![Churn Distribution](../images/churn_distribution.png)

 Next we check the scatter matrix for each feature pair: